 - Armed Force (Special Powers) Ordinance 1942

-The similarity between the two Acts- the contemporary Preventive Detention laws and the Rowlatt Act
+Similarity between the two the contemporary Preventive Detention laws and the Rowlatt Act

-A similarity could get detected between the contemporary Preventive Detention laws and the Rowlatt Act on critical analysis.
-The British imposed the Black Act to prevent the unfurling of patriotism and stop the freedom fighters from engaging others in the freedom struggle.
-Likewise, they enacted other Preventive Detention laws to suppress seditious activities.
-The said the Constitutional framers adopted laws for the betterment of new India.
+Critical analysis reveals a similarity between the contemporary Preventive Detention laws and the Rowlatt Act.
+The British imposed the Black Act to prevent patriotism and stop freedom fighters from engaging other people in the freedom struggle.
+They enacted other Preventive Detention laws to suppress seditious activities.
+The framers of the Constitution of India adopted similar laws for the betterment of new India.

-The majority judge ruled that Preventive Detention is not violative of Articles 21 and 22 as it follows the valid procedure.
+The majority of judges ruled that Preventive Detention is not violative of Articles 21 and 22 as it follows the valid procedure.

 The British enacted the Rowlatt Act and other Preventive Detention laws to curb the demand for free India, which they perceived as seditious.
 However, after the independence, the said laws found a place in the new Constitution to deal with sedition in new India.
-But, it is a must to use such a sensitive Act during utmost emergencies.
+However, the act must not be misused to curb dissent and should be enacted during utmost emergencies.

 When was the Rowlatt Act enforced?